Project FAIR (Fairness in Aid Remuneration)

 Project FAIR builds upon a strong body of research into the psychological impact of these disparate salaries in the sector, in particular their impact on some employees’ motivation, performance, and retention, and thereby aid activities.
 We aim to create a collaborative space for discussion of practical, evidence-based alternatives to the dual salary system that enable aid and development organisations to maximise their contributions to decent work, sustainable livelihood, and poverty eradication.

-This ESRC-funded project began in 2015 as a collaboration between researchers at the University of Edinburgh Business School, Massey University, CHS Alliance and Birches Group.
-It has since evolved into an active collaboration between a network of 35+ international NGOs with an interest in fair reward.
+This project was supported by the ESRC Impact Accelerator Account awarded to the University of Edinburgh (ES/M500380/1).
+It began in 2015 as a collaboration between researchers at the University of Edinburgh Business School, Massey University, CHS Alliance, and Birches Group.
+It has since evolved into an active collaboration between a network of over 80 international NGOs with an interest in fair reward.
 If you are interested in becoming part of the network please contact us.

 Principles and Standards of Fair INGO Reward